SolaceDev/pubsubplus-kubernetes-quickstart/README.md

 The Operator is available from the Registry for Kubernetes Operators, [OperatorHub.io](https://operatorhub.io/).
 With OperatorHub, the operator lifecycle, including installation and upgrades, is managed by the Operator Lifecycle Manager (OLM).
 Depending on your Kubernetes distribution, the OLM may already be pre-installed.
 If it is not, you must add it before you install the Operator.

-Although the OLM is the recommended way to install the Solace Event Broker Software Operator because of the lifecycle services it provides, a simpler, direct install method is also available that doesn't require OLM.
+Although the OLM is the recommended way to install the Solace Event Broker Operator because of the lifecycle services it provides, a simpler, direct install method is also available that doesn't require OLM.

 After you complete any of the following install options with the default settings, the Event Broker Operator will be [up and running, watching all namespaces for `PubSubPlusEventBroker` Custom Resources](docs/EventBrokerOperatorUserGuide.md#operator), and ready for the next steps.